SusannahC/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-All variables in the 'Tidy Dataset.txt' file are listed below
+All variables in the `Tidy Dataset.txt` file are listed below

 ## Identifiers
-* subject
+* `subject`

 	Subject identifier, integer, ranges from 1 to 30.

-* activity
+* `activity`

 	Activity identifier, string with 6 possible values:
-        + WALKING: subject was walking
+        - WALKING: subject was walking
-        + WALKING_UPSTAIRS: subject was walking upstairs
+        - WALKING_UPSTAIRS: subject was walking upstairs
-        + WALKING_DOWNSTAIRS: subject was walking downstairs
+        - WALKING_DOWNSTAIRS: subject was walking downstairs
-        + SITTING: subject was sitting
+        - SITTING: subject was sitting
-        + STANDING: subject was standing
+        - STANDING: subject was standing
-        + LAYING: subject was laying
+        - LAYING: subject was laying

 ## Features